sangcci/dotfiles/README.md

 # Introduction
 This is my personal dotfiles managed by stow.
+It's pursuing of extremely minimal(in my personal..)

 It can be only worked on Mac OS.